ctacampado/expense-profile-clustering/README.md

 1. Normalize the data
 2. Use KMeans @k=10, iter=15

-# Creating the Classifier
-For the classifier, I split the KMeans results for training and testing and then trained it without much data prep aside from splitting the data.
-I used Random Forest algorithm for the Classifier.

 # Technologies used
 1. R for analyzing data and experimenting
-2. Apache Spark (pyspark) for data prep and creating the actual models and their packages
+2. Apache Spark (pyspark) for data prep and creating the actual models and their package
-3. IBM Watson Machine Learning for productizing the models to the cloud